 Gold mutual funds

-Gold mutual funds typically invest in gold mining or refining companies’ stocks, though some own small amounts of bullion too.
+Gold mutual funds, which pool money from multiple investors and manage it on your behalf, typically invest in gold mining or refining companies’ stocks, though some own small amounts of bullion too.

 Mutual funds can be purchased through a brokerage (in-person or online) or via online stock trading apps.